Home

 ESL Student Activities

-The best ESL lesson plans will have the most time devoted to this section of the lesson.
-This is the part where the student practices the topic of the lesson and uses what they have learned from the "study" part of the lesson.
+The best ESL lesson plans will have the most time devoted to this section.
+This is where students practice the main topic of the lesson and use what they have learned from the "study" part of the lesson.

-Activities could include cloze exercises, ESL games, writing, speaking, etc.
+Activities could include cloze exercises (fill in the blanks), ESL games, writing, speaking, etc.

 Evaluation

 The purpose of an evaluation is to check to see if the students have met the lesson plan objectives.
-The type of evaluations used in the best ESL lesson plans will depend on the format of the class, the length of the class, the topic of the ESL lesson, and other factors.
+The types of evaluations used in the best ESL lesson plans will depend on the format of the class, the length of the class, the topic of the class, and other factors.
 Evaluations can range from informal to formal.

-These steps can be used to write all of the best ESL lesson plans, including lesson plans for reading, writing, speaking, listening and grammar.
+The above steps can be used to write all of the best ESL lesson plans, including those for reading, writing, speaking, listening and grammar.

 Here's more information on teaching reading to ESL students.

-Check out this site for speaking lesson plans.
+Check out this site for help with speaking lesson plans.
+This site is particularly helpful if you're teaching ESL to adults.

 From Best ESL Lesson Plans